walle89/SwedbankJson/docs/response_samples.md

 Many parameter names and its content are mostly self-explanatory.
 Parameters that needs additional information, there are noted in a table for each response sample.

 ### Note about IDs and URIs
 All "id" and "uri" parameters below are per session temporary unique strings.
-They can not and should not be saved and reused in any way.
+They cannot and should not be saved and reused in any way.
 Depending on what API is used, there are other parameters that can be used as a persistent id between sessions.
 For more info, please [read the introduction](/INSTALL.md).

 ## Profile List